 - what employees are eligible for such payments;

-- the procedure for requesting payments including what employees will need to submit;
+- the procedure for requesting payments, including what information employees will need to submit;

-- a list of the types of expenses covered and those not covered;
+- a list of the types of expenses covered or not covered;

 - the process for reviewing requests for payment and whether there will be a limit on the amount of payments;